-- 11.01.01 Details of non-academic misconduct are reported and held as part of the student record by the Safeguarding Officer, subject to the provisions of European and UK data protection legislation.
-In addition to the purposes set out in this policy, details of how the College will make use of and, on occasion, share personal data are set out within the relevant Student privacy notices. - 11.01.02 Details of non-academic misconduct offences may be made available for consideration in the following circumstances inter alia: - a student is subject to another disciplinary process of any kind;
+Details of non-academic misconduct are reported and held as part of the student record by the Safeguarding Officer, subject to the provisions of European and UK data protection legislation.
+In addition to the purposes set out in this policy, details of how the College will make use of and, on occasion, share personal data are set out within the relevant Student privacy notices.

+Details of non-academic misconduct offences may be made available for consideration in the following circumstances inter alia:

-- a student is seeking a review of or is appealing against the Termination of Studies; - a student is appealing against an academic decision on related grounds; - a student is applying for a Study Abroad placement; - a student is requesting a reference for private accommodation, further study or employment; - a student is requesting a reference for private accommodation, further study or employment;
+- a student is subject to another disciplinary process of any kind; - a student is seeking a review of or is appealing against the Termination of Studies; - a student is appealing against an academic decision on related grounds; - a student is requesting a reference for private accommodation, further study or employment;